 (5) The heating will be set a week in advance during cold weather, so any changes in booking need to be advised well in advance.
 Sometimes the heating is not optimal; if that occurs, please do not alter the thermostat or the boiler controls, otherwise it distorts the planned programme for others and incurs charges from plumbers to correct the alterations.
 If there is a problem, please enter the comment in the red book on top of the lobby pigeonholes (Praise and Grumble/incident book) or e-mail or telephone the Room Hire Co-ordinator or the Administrator (07944 531073).

 (6) If you wish to use the organ or piano please inform the Room Hire Co-ordinator, so that appropriate arrangements can be made about access.
-Please dsurrounding
+Please do not touch the organ console or the surrounding switches.

 Keys